Neighborhoods

 Step 2: Submit your project for approval.

-*Required documents may include, and are not limited to, event invoice, sponsorship form or cost breakdown analysis for approval.
+*Required documents may include an event invoice, completed sponsorship form, or cost breakdown for approval.

 Step 3: Report results.